 Blue Sea Beach ~ Located twenty minutes west of Tatamagouche, on the beautiful Malagash Peninsula, Blue Sea Beach features Northumberland Strait’s famous warm salt water and long stretches of beautiful uncrowded sand flats.
 Come and cycle the peninsula, stopping in at Jost Wineries and the Malagash Miner’s Museum along the way, and ending your day off with a swim at Blue Sea.

 Tatamagouche Road Train

 Four years of hard work by several dedicated volunteers has resulted in the launching of the Tatamagouche Road Train, just in time for the 2016 tourist season.
 Departing from the Foodland parking lot on the hour, the Train has been transporting capacity loads of tourists, cottagers and local residents around the village all summer.
 The Train Organizing Committee are running the train on a donation basis, [it is NOT a free service] and it has proved to be a big hit this summer with over 8000 passengers to date.
-In fact, the Premier of Nova Scotia, Stephen McNeil is scheduled to ride the train during the latter part of August. (see Community Calendar for details) Interesting Tour Guides accompany the train rides, and have proved to be a popular addition to the experience.
+In fact, the Premier of Nova Scotia, Stephen McNeil came and road the train in August of 2016.
+Interesting Tour Guides accompany the train rides, and have proved to be a popular addition to the experience.
 For more info and details on the Road Train view the website at Road Train .

 Parks & Recreation